aureamunoz/atomic-fruits-service/README.md

 ```

-Then configure the application according to the data base installed:
+Then configure the application to access the database installed.
+There are a few possibilities that are described in the following sections.

+## Set up the credentials directly in the datasource configuration

 ````properties
 %prod.quarkus.datasource.jdbc.url = jdbc:postgresql://postgresql.grocery:5432/fruits_database